BA in Neuroscience

 Upper-Level Electives (5)

 Choose five courses from the following three groups.
-Note: One of the five courses must contain a lab component (marked by an asterisk) unless the student has successfully completed both CAS NE 102 and NE 203; to satisfy the breadth requirement, not more than four courses may come from one group; up to two courses may come from a fourth, restricted elective list (these courses will not satisfy the breadth requirement or the upper-level lab course requirement).
+At least one course must come from a second group in order to satisfy the breadth requirement; up to two courses may come from a fourth, restricted electives list (these courses will not satisfy the breadth requirement or the research requirement).

 Group 1: Cellular and Systems Neuroscience